antoniojurlina/portfolio/_posts/2019-12-07-economic-freedom-and-growth.md

 ##### **Summary**

-In an attempt to venture solo, while an undergraduate student in economics, I worked on a probit model designed to study the effect traffic congestion has on satisfaction with work and place of residence.
-The question seemed straightforward, and the dependent variables were already either presented as binary or Likert scales that could be easily turned into one.
-Data came from the city of Cardiff, UK, in the form of an online questionnaire.
-I find that an increase in the perceived level of congestion makes individuals less happy with working and living in Cardiff.
-After adjusting for all the potential issues (like hetersokedasticity) this data might have, the results seem quite robust across two probit models.
-Included, also, is a link to the GitHub [repository](https://github.com/antoniojurlina/econometrics) containing the data I worked with and the Stata do-file.
+The Economic Freedom Index is published yearly by the Fraser Institute.
+Latest edition is comprised of five areas used to construct a scale of economic freedom, with each area rated on a scale of 1 to 10.
+In this project, I use this index along with GDP data for 52 countries, ranging between 1970 and 2015, to estimate the effects of index components on GDP growth.
+I beging by running a preliminary OLS panel model, followed by several statistical tests designed to probe for the presence of multicollinearity, autocorrelation, heteroskedastisicty and effectiveness of my proposed approach.
+Eventually, I settled on a feasible generalized least squares model for panel data.
+The project concludes with a strong indication that the freedom to trade interantionally and sound money are important predictors of GDP growth.
+Included, also, is a link to the GitHub [repository](https://github.com/antoniojurlina/economic_freedom_and_growth) containing the data I worked with and the EViews files.
+I chose to work in EViews in order to learn how it works, while I was still builidng my econometrics toolset.
+After having dealt with everything it has to offer, it is clear to me that there is much better software and statistical languages out there.
+I would recommend R and Stata for this (and any other similar) project, over EViews.

 **1. Review**